-- The course exam average is comprised of 40% midblock + 60% final. - Pass = ≥ 70.0%; NBME exam scores are integers (rounded by NBME).
-The exam average is recorded to 1 decimal place and is not rounded.
+- The course exam average in courses with 2 exams (Neuroscience: CNS and Behavior) - Pass = ≥ 70.0%; NBME exam scores are integers (rounded by NBME).
+The exam average is recorded to 1 decimal place and is not rounded..

 Course grade: Pass, Fail, IR - All grades are determined by the course directors